Ijasdeen/Restaurant/README.md

 # Note
 Before starting the website.
 Pleasem make sure that Internet connection is available on your computer.
 Because Bootstrap cdn has been used with it rather than downloaded files.

+# Who am I?
+I am a web developer using simple technology to implement an excellent projects.
+I'm enough hungry to eat all the new tech which I come across.